BCJuan/SpArSeMod/problems.md

 + Remeber problems of samping with IID and SOBOl https://github.com/pytorch/botorch/issues/245 in `bo/factory.py` and in `get_NEI` funcvtion in `botorch_defaults`. put `False ` in `qmc`.
 Also in `botorch utils.py`, in the libray, if you are sampling from a big space, change Sobol sampler in `prune inferior poins` by a normal iid

 + torch quantized dynamic rnn has no warnings imported

++ When loading an experiment you will need to import the architecture